 This week we had fun with a classic STEM activity: making a paper cup phone, something I remember doing as a child.

-How to Make a Paper Cup Phone
+Paper Cup Phone

 To make your own paper cup phones, use the tip of a pencil to poke a small hole at the bottom of each of your two cups.